fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 * the associated account is set to synchronize (receive messages)
 * the associated account has a drafts folder

-FairEmail will try to select the best identity based on the *to* address of the message replied to / being forwarded.
+FullEmail will try to select the best identity based on the *to* address of the message replied to / being forwarded.

 <br />